-You, Your Spouse, or your Kids: Who is going to pay the taxes?
+Who is going to pay the taxes?
+IRA Legacy Planning

-Death and Taxes!
-You will die, when you do, who is going to pay the taxes?
+IRA Legacy Planning: You will die, when you do, who is going to pay the taxes on your IRA?
 You, Your Spouse or your Kids?
 Someone will pay the taxes.

 Taxes, after all, are usually a retiree’s largest expense.
 Thinking now about who will pay the taxes means tax planning for future after deciding your goals.
 A goal many folks don’t think about —who will pay the taxes?

 Do you and your spouse want to pay the taxes, or leave them for the kids to pay?
 What about if one of you dies prematurely?
-Should you optimize your nest egg for life as a widow or widower?
+Should you optimize your IRA for life as a widow or widower?

 What about if your goal is to leave money to charity?

-Death and Tax Planning is an important once you have determined you have enough to safely retire.
-After all, it is no fun paying more than you have to in taxes, so why not optimize your nest egg?
+IRA Legacy Planning is an important once you have determined you have enough to safely retire.
+After all, it is no fun paying more than you have to in taxes, so why not optimize your IRA?

-What are some common goals for the nest egg?
+What are some common goals for the IRA?

 First, if there are two of you, you should plan for a long life for both of you.
-Importantly, however, there are major tax and income implications at the death of the first spouse, and you need to make sure your nest egg will survive the death of either spouse.
+Importantly, however, there are major tax and income implications at the death of the first spouse, and you need to make sure your IRA will survive the death of either spouse.
+This is called the widow tax penalty and it requires consideration if one of you should die prematurely.

 If you have charity as your legacy goal, then planning becomes fun and easy!
 Spend what you want and leave the rest to charity.

-Or, with some nest egg optimization, pay less in taxes during your lifetime in order to leave more to charity.
+Or, with some IRA Legacy Planning, pay less in taxes during your lifetime in order to leave more to charity.

 Once you have a future tax projection in place, see what your Required Minimum Distributions will be in the future.
-Now, mitigate your RMDs and keep you in an optimal tax bracket.
+Now, mitigate your RMDs and keep you in an optimal tax bracket during your lifetime via Tax Bracket Arbitrage.

 Instead of recognizing your RMDs as income, once you are 70 ½ (the SECURE Act didn’t change the age you can start QCDs) you can give your pre-tax money directly to a qualified charity.
 If you do, you don’t need to recognize this money as income.
 This can keep you in a lower tax bracket, in addition to many positive downstream effects like decreasing taxation of social security, decreasing IRMAA surcharges, keeping tax credits that would otherwise phase out, etc.